openspending/openspending/doc/deployment.rst

     (env)~/var/srvc/openspending.org$ pip install -r pip-site.txt

-* Set up git submodules in src/openspending, as in :doc:`install`.
+* Set up git submodules, help, and catalogs in src/openspending, as in :doc:`install`.

 * Set up site.ini as in :doc:`install`, with additional attention paid to: